JoeMcDonough15/tetris/README.md

 # Tetris

 An object oriented Tetris game animated with the Canvas API on the frontend combined with Nest.js on the backend and a PostgreSQL database to persist high scores using Prisma ORM.
+Features include:

+Sound FX - optional on/off, off as default

+Music - optional on/off, off as default plus optional 3 different music themes

+Three Color Palettes - one as default

+Custom Key Controls - inside settings menu, highlight the input field you'd like to change and press the key you want to use for that control.
+Controls must be unique and if they are not, an error message will display when you attempt to submit the form with Apply Settings button.

+## How to Play

+On mobile and tablet, tap buttons during gameplay to rotate shape, move left, move right, and soft drop.
+Pause game with middle button.

+On desktop, UpArrow rotates shape, LeftArrow moves left, RightArrow moves right, DownArrow soft drops piece. p to pause game.

 # Setup

 ## Run the app's server in development environment

-cd backend
+cd backend &&
+npm install &&
 npm run start:dev

 ## Run the PostgreSQL server to start the database in development environment (in a new terminal window)

-cd backend
+cd backend &&
 npx prisma dev

 ### If there are any changes to the prisma.schema file or the database table(s)